swissi2000/Centroid-ProbeApp/docs/FixHeight.md

 ![](/images/pa114.png)

 This selection depends on the type of Tool Touch Off device being used.
-If the Tool Touch Off device has a spring loaded touch off plate, it is recommended to do a more agressive fast probing move first followed by a slow accurate probing move.
+If the Tool Touch Off device has a spring loaded touch off plate, it is recommended to do a more aggressive fast probing move first followed by a slow accurate probing move.

 If the Tool Touch Off device is a fixed metal plate it is recommended to skip the first fast probing move and run a slow probing move only to protect the tool.